 Amici curiae respectfully submit this brief in support of Appellants.
 Amici (listed in Addendum A) are professors of legal history interested in the proper understanding and interpretation of the Alien Tort Statute ("ATS"), 28 U.S.C. § 1350, and the Supreme Court's decisions in Kiobel v.
 Royal Dutch Petroleum Co., 133 S. Ct.
 1659 (2013), and Sosa v.
 Alvarez-Machain, 542 U.S. 692 (2004).
 The Supreme Court has indicated that historical evidence is pertinent to the interpretation of the ATS.
-See Sosa, 542 U.S at 714.
+See Sosa, 542 U.S. at 714.
 Amici believe that history also provides meaningful guidance in applying Kiobel's directive that ATS claims must "touch and concern the territory of the United States."
 Kiobel, 133 S. Ct. at 1669.
-The instant case involves a U.S. defendant, and amici respectfully urge this court to recognize liability under the ATS for wrongs by U.S. actors.
+The instant case involves a U.S. defendant accused of human trafficking to a U.S. military base, and amici respectfully urge this court to recognize liability under the ATS for wrongs by U.S. actors.
 Any other interpretation would be anathema to the Founders' intent in enacting the ATS to address international comity concerns and avoid conflicts with other nations.
 Kiobel articulated the very same historical interest in comity.
-See 133 S. Ct. at
+See 133 S. Ct. at 1664.
+Thus, recognizing ATS claims against U.S. actors is consistent with both Kiobel and the history and purpose of the statute.

-&lt;sup>1 The parties have consented to the filing of this brief.
+1 The parties have consented to the filing of this brief.
 No counsel for a party authored this brief in whole or in part, and no such counsel or party made a monetary contribution intended to fund the preparation or submission of this brief.
 No persons other than the amici or their counsel made a monetary contribution to this brief's preparation or submission.